-Update: Design for this project is at 100%.
-Construction is expected to begin in March 2024 and to be completed by spring of 2026.
+Update: Design is complete.
+The project was advertised for construction, but bids were unsuccessful.
+The project is scheduled to re-advertise for bids later this year.
 The construction of the new redundant elevator will be completed prior to the replacement of the existing unit in order to ensure accessibility for riders throughout the project.

-5. Central Square
+4. Central Square